contextgeneric/cgp-prompt/.github/instructions/cgp.instructions.md

 }
 ```

+- The struct definition of `SerializeIteratorWith` is defined with `UseContext` being a default generic parameter for `Provider`.
 - This way, when no explicit provider is specified, `SerializeIteratorWith` would have the same behavior as `SerializeIteratorWithContext`.
+- Note that the default `UseContext` provider is only applicable for higher order providers with explicit struct definitions that contain the default generic parameter.
+Otherwise, there is no default provider involved, and the inner provider must always be specified explicitly.

 # Modularity Hierarchy